notaryproject/notation/docs/distribution/persistance-discovery-options.md

 ### Signature Persistence - Option 2: oci-index

+> **Note:** this is our working prototype/preferred method: See OCI image-spec issue: [Add Index Support for Artifact Type #806](https://github.com/opencontainers/image-spec/issues/806)

 This option is similar to using oci-manifest.
 However, instead of parsing the signature object to determine the linkage between an artifact and signature, the `index.manifests` collection is utilized.

 <img src="../../media/signature-as-index.png" width=650>